SalmaTubail/Data_Science_Project/README.md

 - `wxcodes`: Present weather codes
 - `metar`: Raw METAR data (meteorological aerodrome report)

-**Collection Method**:
-I will use the Iowa Environmental Mesonet's custom data downloader to retrieve weather observations for the top 30 busiest US airports for 2015.
-The data will be requested in CSV format and downloaded programmatically using Python requests library.

 ## Data Enhancement Strategy
 The primary enhancement will involve merging flight and weather data through: